pyroblaster/freeney/README.md

 # freeney
-What crypto to buy randomizer.
+What crypto to buy, randomizer.

 Empty string fixed.